abhinand5/reactApp/README.md

 # RoboFriends
-It is a simple React App that displays Robot profiles where the user can do a search on the existing robots.
+It is a simple React App that displays fake Robot profiles where the user can do a search on the existing robots based on their name.

 ## Tech Stack + Modules
 * React